curateteaching/digitalpedagogy/keywords/textanalysis.md

 * interpret the significance of these patterns, relationships, and texts;
 * develop arguments for the larger significance of these interpretations.

 In humanities research, these steps are often iterative and recursive and are rarely labeled as hypothesis, data collection, experimentation, analysis, and argument.
-Instead, we call all [KDH: HERE TOO ABOUT THE USE OF "WE"; WHILE FIRST PERSON ISN'T OUT OF THE QUESTION, WE'D LIKE TO SEE IT USED SPARINGLY AND IN REGARDS TO THE CLASSROOM EXPERIENCES, IF APPLICABLE] of these things _reading_.
-This conflation of very different activities under one word has heightened recent debates between data driven approaches to large scale analysis, what Franco Moretti has termed distant reading, and the traditional formalist and hermeneutic approach called literary close reading (Moretti, Trumpener, Goodwin and Holbo). [<--KDH: GREAT SYNOPSIS OF THESE COMPLICATED THEORIES AND FIELDS] If reading is often hailed as a specific kind of pleasurable, human activity, the term _text analysis_ may seem in contrast to emphasize statistical approaches to quantifiable aspects of language (Hoover; Jockers 25).
+Instead, all of these things are called _reading_.
+This conflation of very different activities under one word has heightened recent debates between data driven approaches to large scale analysis, what Franco Moretti has termed distant reading, and the traditional formalist and hermeneutic approach called literary close reading (Moretti, Trumpener, Goodwin and Holbo).
+If reading is often hailed as a specific kind of pleasurable, human activity, the term _text analysis_ may seem in contrast to emphasize statistical approaches to quantifiable aspects of language (Hoover; Jockers 25).
 The specific disciplinary and institutional histories of computer-assisted text analysis, humanities computing, and computational linguistics variously intersect and diverge from those of literary studies more generally (Rockwell, Jockers, Ramsay 2011, Bonelli).

 But other scholars have argued that computational analysis merely makes explicit the codes and rules already embedded in the nature of textuality itself.
 Michael Witmore explains: